DaveCThompson/zarathompson/docs/CSS-PRINCIPLES.md

 #### 2. Diagnose, Don't Guess
 Use the browser inspector to find the computed styles.
 Isolate the failing element before writing new CSS.

-#### 3. Trust, but Verify the Final DOM
-React components and libraries like Radix often inject wrapper divs.
-Style against the rendered DOM, not the JSX.

 ---

 ### Key Architectural Patterns